FlowFuse/flowfuse/docs/admin/sso/README.md

 Within the `SAML Signing Certificate` configuration, the `Signing Option` must be set to `Sign SAML response and assertion`.

+The `Unique User Identifier (Name ID)` claim must be configured to return the value of the `user.mail` source attribute.

 #### Group Membership Configuration

 By default, when enabled, Entra will share group assertions under the name `http://schemas.microsoft.com/ws/2008/06/identity/claims/groups` and provides the groups as a list of object ids.